-APPLICABILITY CONDITION MEAN OF VERIFICATION The project activity shall implement one or more retrofit efficiency measures.
+AF PLICABILITY CONDITION MEAN OF VERIFICATION 1.
+The project activity shall implement one or more retrofit efficiency measures.
 The measures may vary within ships included in the project and multiple energy efficiency measures can be applied on one individual ship.
 The project design document shall describe each measure to be implemented including a cause-effect relationship which demonstrates how the efficiency measure will result in fuel savings.
 2. In most of the cases, these measures shall be implemented during the dry docking, yet it is also possible to add new measures during the docking cycle.
-The project design document shall include the implementation plan and details of the measures that would be implemented during the project docking cycle.
+The project design document shall also include the implementation plan and details of the measures that would be implemented during the project docking cycle.
 3. The methodology is not applicable to new ships.
-The proposed ship must have had at least one full docking cycle of operation prior to the implementation of measures.
-The project developer shall provide the evidence to confirm that it had at least one full docking cycle of operation.
+The proposed ship must havehas had at least one full docking cycle of operation prior to the implementation of measures. i.e., the methodology is not applicable to new ships.
+The project developer shall provide the evidences that prove the ship is not new, i.e. it to confirm that it had at least one full docking cycle of operation.